DeflateAwning/polars_access_mdbtools/README.md

 ```

 If you are on `Windows`, it's a little tougher.
 Install `mdbtools` for [Windows](https://github.com/lsgunth/mdbtools-win).
 Manually add to PATH.
 1. Download the mdb-tools files from Windows link above.
-Visit the Releases section, then downloadi the part that says "Source Code (zip)".
+Visit the Releases section, then download the part that says "Source Code (zip)".
 2. Extract that to somewhere like `C:/bin/mdbtools-win/mdbtools-win-1.0.0`.
 3. Follow these instructions to [add that folder to your environment path](https://linuxhint.com/add-directory-to-path-environment-variables-windows/) (Method 1, but use the path to the mdbtools executable files).
 4. Restart your computer or just close and re-open the program you're running it from.
 You can test that it works by opening a terminal and running `mdb-tables --help` and see that it doesn't fail.